The Revelation of Jesus Christ:

 the popes inspire us—the culmination of God’s revelation

 In “Culmination” on page 14 of The Revelation of Jesus Christ: The Faithful Witness, you can learn what the Church has to say about how God communicates with us.
-Verbum Domini (Word of the Lord), a post-synodal apostolic exhortation by Pope Benedict XVI, can be read online in its entirety, and we highly recommend it to anyone seriously interested in learning more about Catholic Scripture study.
-You can find links to other magisterial documents referred to in Turning to God’s Word Catholic Bible studies at ex libris—magisterial documents.
+Verbum Domini (Word of the Lord), an apostolic exhortation by Pope Benedict XVI, can be read online in its entirety.
+We highly recommend it to anyone interested in learning more about Catholic Scripture study.
+Find links to other magisterial documents referred to in Turning to God’s Word Catholic Bible studies at ex libris—magisterial documents.

 those pesky Son of man images